ingresso-group/slate/source/includes/_performances.md

 --------- | -----------
 `avail_currency` | The price [currency](#currency-object).
 `cached_number_available` | The maximum number of consecutive tickets available.
-`quantity_options.valid_quantity_bitmask` | the available quantities we have seen for this price band.
+`valid_quantities` | An array of available quantities we have seen for this price band.
 `seatprice` | The per-ticket face value.
 `surcharge` | The per-ticket booking fee.